Are you struggling with anxiety, depression, OCD, or past trauma?

 CBT is highly structured and goal-oriented.

-Therapy sessions follow a systematic plan, often beginning with an assessment and the establishment of clear, measurable treatment goals.
+Therapy sessions follow a systematic plan, often beginning with an assessment and establishing clear, measurable treatment goals.

 2 – Collaborative and Active Participation